DrafaKiller/BrokenBlock/README.md

 ```

 ## About
-This plugin was my first Java & Minecraft plugin development of 2 day.
+This plugin was my first Java & Minecraft plugin development of 2 day, then updating it after a week.
 It was not made to be a useful plugin, but rather to test and learn.

 Thanks for all the help and support from PaperMC's Discord Community.